flopau76/GENOM/README.md

 # GENOM
-This project investigates the use of klers to detect horizontal gene transfers.
+This project investigates the use of kmers to detect horizontal gene transfers.

 ## Utilisation: